OmarCoderBro/omarcoderbro/README.md

 ## Hi there 👋

+### My name is Omar, an aspiring software engineer attending UIUC!
+Check out some of my projects!

 <!--
 **OmarCoderBro/omarcoderbro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.